Gregory Abrahamian, MDTransplant

 Liver Paired Donor Exchange

 Rely on our team to help arrange a paired exchange, or “swap,” to save several lives.
 Paired exchanges allow you to donate a portion of your liver to a compatible recipient, and your friend or family member receives a portion of a liver from another compatible donor.

 Your Living Donor Advocate

-Make an informed decision about living liver donation with help from the knowledgeable living donor coordinator at University Health Transplant Center.
+Make an informed decision about living liver donation with help from the knowledgeable living donor coordinator at University Health Transplant Institute.
 Your coordinator serves as your advocate and will ensure you have the information you need.